e11938258/InDMP/README.md

 | security and privacy | Yes | Yes |
 | technical resource | Yes | No |

-However, if the DMP is new, all values from the received data are stored.
+NOTE: If the DMP is new, all values from the received data are stored.

-### Test case descriptions
+### Functional and non-functional test cases

 In the following two tables you can see the individual functional and non-functional test cases with steps and expected results.
 Each test case has its own folder in Postman, which consists of several consecutive requests.
 Requests also contain tests to verify the correctness of the response.

-#### Functional test cases

 | Test case | Description | Steps | Expected code | Expected body |
 | - | - | - | - | - |